 last Tuesday morning was another feather in the cap of our Defense Corps, all units reporting: "No incident . . . everything going along fine."
 People on their way to work, and all cars, were stopped immediately.
 Residents outside their homes went into the stores or into nearby homes.
 It's a nice way to get acquainted and meet some of your neighbors-or is it?
-All wardens were at their posts-or so I heard, but the raid definitely showed the need for more fire and police help during daytime raids.
-Many residents expressed the opinion that the raid might have een more fruitful to O. D. in Washington had it been held during the late afternoon when people were returning from work inple were returning from work in-stead of during the early hours of the morning.
+All wardens were at their posts-or so I heard, but the raid definitely showed the need for more fire and police help during daytime raids Many residents expressed the opinion that the raid might have een more fruitful to O. Washington had it been held during the late afternoon when people were returning from work inple were returning from work instead of during the early hours of the morning.
 Well, folks, let's mark that up to experience and let it go at that.
-After all, the O. C. D. is trying to determine the weak-nesses of the civilian defense or-ganization so that corrective meas-ures may be taken to insure proper ures may be taken to insure proper protection in times of actual emer-gency.
+After all, the O. C. D. is trying to determine the weaknesses of the civilian defense organization so that corrective measures may be taken to insure proper ures may be taken to insure proper protection in times of actual emer-gency.
 Our cascade telephone system inside Greenbelt, established to contact necessary officials of the Defense Corps, works like a charm.
-All chiefs were notified and were ready at their posts when the ac-tual "alarm" did sound.
+All chiefs were notified and were ready at their posts when the actual "alarm" did sound.
 The Medical Emergency Service has estab-lished a bulletin board with remov-able pegs for members of that unit to indicate their presence on duty, or whereabouts at all times.

-Blood Bank People interested in contributing to the Blood Bank in Washington are requested to make appoint-ments sooner, as Mrs. Harris has to notify the Hyattsville Motor Corps in advance regarding the number of residents going in.
-An-other thing: trips to the Blood Bank will be made at intervals of Bank will be made at intervals of two weeks, from now on, in order to save gasoline and rubber.
+Blood Bank People interested in contributing to the Blood Bank in Washington are requested to make appointments sooner, as Mrs. Harris has to notify the Hyattsville Motor Corps in advance regarding the number of residents going in.
+Another thing: trips to the Blood Bank will be made at intervals of two weeks, from now on, in order to save gasoline and rubber.

-Bomb Fighting Method Revised After some haggling and con-tradictory reports, O. C. D. has finally announced that it favors the "jet" method of fighting bombs rather than the "spray."
-New in-structions read: (1) Bring fire fighting equipment to the scene as soon as bomb strikes; (2) Shoot jet of water on bomb and take jet of water on bomb and take cover while doing this for there will probably be a burst of flame and scattering of molten metal caused by force of the jet; (3) Use jet quickly to put out remains of bomb and incidental fires caused by it; (4) Be certain all fires are out before you leave the scene; (5) Use coarse spray only where (5) Use coarse spray only where scattering of metal must be avoid-ed-e. g., if bomb falls near in-flammable materials, and (6) Use sand only if a bomb falls where it is not likely to start a fire, or if water is not available.
-Women's Clubs Help Defense The Women's Club will have a order to receive all applications for registration for civilian defense work here in Greenbelt that have not been turned in as yet.
+After some haggling and contradictory reports, O. C. D. has finally announced that it favors the "jet" method of fighting bombs rather than the "spray."
+New instructions read: (1) Bring fire fighting equipment to the scene as soon as bomb strikes; (2) Shoot jet of water on bomb and take cover while doing this for there will probably be a burst of flame and scattering of molten metal caused by force of the jet; (3) Use jet quickly to put out remains of bomb and incidental fires caused by it; (4) Be certain all fires are out before you leave the scene; (5) Use coarse spray only where scattering of metal must be avoided-e. g., if bomb falls near inflammable materials, and (6) Use sand only if a bomb falls where it is not likely to start a fire, or if water is not available.

+Women's Clubs Help Defense

+Women's Clubs Help Defense The Women's Club will have a table in the food store beginning next Wednesday, September 9, in order to receive all applications for registration for civilian defense work here in Greenbelt that have not been turned in as yet.
 All people interested are requested to make sure that their applications are turned in that week.
 This will enable us to get the whole corps moving toward proper training.